xiaoyuvax/bflata/README.md

 Update 23-03-16 (V1.3.0.0):
 - Removed support for Windows Batch or Linux Shell Script (not meaningful if RSP is available), now BFlatA only generates RSP script.
-- Allow specifying one or more RSP files to be included with -inc:<rsp file> options, in case certain fixed groups of building options need to be included.
+- Allow specifying one or more RSP files to be included with -inc:<rsp file> options, in case certain groups of fixed building options need to be included and used for certain project.
+Usually you can put linker args, home path in one rsp file and include it with specified csproj.

 Update 23-03-15 (V1.2.1.1):
 - Add support for NativeLibrary.